pgolawsk/rutos_setups/README.md

 ## My future plans for playbooks (TODO)

+* [ ] add print of datetime at the begining, so the output can be stored as log with timestamp

+* [ ] add configuration for ClaudFlare corrected script

 * [ ] ```rutx11_setup.yml``` - to split it into a few scripts for clean device, recreate only and divide scripts into some components for different packages - like collectd, bandwidthd, vnstat, ...

 [//]: # (None at the moment)